OwenMur21/raterz/README.md

  7) On terminal run `python3.6 manage.py runserver`

 ## Features
 1.Users can upload projects they've done
 2.Users can view their profiles
 3.User can rate/review each other's projects
- 4.Authenticated users can update details using API
+4.Authenticated users can view profile and project details using API

 ### Known bugs